superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Preserving Quality Information Flow to the LLM

-Retrieving knowledge graph facts for the LLM introduces information bottlenecks.
+Retrieving knowledge Graph facts for the LLM introduces information bottlenecks.
 Careful design can mitigate these bottlenecks by ensuring relevance.
 Here are some methods for doing that:

 - **Chunking** — Splitting content into small chunks improves isolation.
 But it loses surrounding context, hindering reasoning across chunks.
 - **Summarization** — Generating summaries of chunks condenses key details, highlighting their significance.
 This makes context more concise.
 - **Metadata** — Attaching summaries, titles, tags, etc. preserves the source content's context.
 - **Query Rewriting** — Rewriting a more detailed version of the original query better tailors retrieval to the LLM’s needs.
-- **Relationship Modeling** — Knowledge graph traversals preserve connections between facts, maintaining context.
+- **Relationship Modeling** — KG traversals preserve connections between facts, maintaining context.
 - **Information Ordering** — Ordering facts chronologically or by relevance optimizes information structure.
 - **Explicit Statements** — Converting implicit knowledge into explicit facts facilitates reasoning.